nmanthne-cmd/Nikhil-Portfolio/project.md/nfl_home_advantage.md

 <img width="905" height="92" alt="image" src="https://github.com/user-attachments/assets/2567e5d1-73f0-4f73-914c-7dfcfea98b17" />

-I then worked on filtering play by play that would evaluate penalty events that took me an additional 1-2 days and accounting for events such as false starts, delay of game penalties, and more specifically, burned timeouts from the visiting offence which also accounted for errors from blowouts that would not take into account for the crowd noise.
+I then worked on filtering play by play that would evaluate penalty events that took me an additional 1-2 days, and accounting for events such as false starts, delay of game penalties, and more specifically, burned timeouts from the visiting offence, which also accounted for errors from blowouts that would not take into account for the crowd noise.

 <img width="900" height="46" alt="image" src="https://github.com/user-attachments/assets/74436071-d7ec-4a49-9840-91562571c632" />